 SCE met with USFWS on three occasions as part of informal consultation on the potential for decommissioning activities to impact listed species.
-These meetings are documented in the Record of Consultation presented in Volume IV of SCE's Application.
+These meetings are documented in the Record of Consultation presented in Volume IV of SCE's Surrender Application.

-SCE intends for this APDEA to facilitate the Commission's consultation with the USFWS pursuant to Section (§) 7(c)(1) of the ESA (Title 16 of the United States Code [U.S.C] § 1536(c)(1)) and the implementing joint agency regulations in Title 50 of the Code of Federal Regulations (CFR), § 402.12.
-In particular, this APDEA ca be used by the Commission as a biological assessment (BA) to determine whether the federal proposed action is likely to: 1) adversely affect listed species or designated critical habitat; 2) jeopardize the continued existence of species that are proposed for listing; or 3) adversely modify proposed critical habitat.
+SCE intends for this APDEA to facilitate the Commission's consultation with the USFWS pursuant to Section (§) 7(c)(1) of the ESA (Title 16 of the United States Code [U.S.C] § 1536(c)(1)) and the implementing joint agency regulations in Title 50 C.F.R. § 402.12.
+In particular, this APDEA can be used by the Commission as a BA to determine whether the Federal proposed action is likely to: 1) adversely affect listed species or designated critical habitat; 2) jeopardize the continued existence of species that are proposed for listing; or 3) adversely modify proposed critical habitat.